-Mixed in with the regular weeks of regular lesson material, I will do an occasional week of fun ear training exercises.
+Mixed in with the regular weeks of regular lesson material, I will do an occasional week of fun ear training exercises (like making up their own song or learning a small part of one of their favorite songs by ear).
 And I'll also have them, about once a year, stop their lesson books for a few weeks so they can learn two recital pieces.
 I let them choose whichever ones are at the right level of difficulty and that they will really enjoy hearing themselves play.
 After they have learned those (or when they're almost done), I start them up again doing their regular lessons.
 These breaks from the usual routine are refreshing and motivating for them, so I believe they end up learning better and faster because of them.

 LEARNING RECITAL PIECES

 Most people think memorizing a recital song is best done by playing it over and over and over until it's finally learned, and then playing it over and over some more until it's finally memorized.
 This is a recipe for them hating the song before they even get to perform it!
 And it's ineffective.
 Here's how I have my kids learn recital songs:

 Step 1: Analyze the song and divide it up.
 Analyzing the song will help them recognize the overall structure of it and especially pick out the repeats.
 This makes it less daunting because they can see that even though, for example, it's 100 measures long, they only have to learn 40 or so.
 Next, they are ready to divide the song up into short sections for learning.
 These sections should be overlapping by a measure or two to allow for smooth transitions between sections.